 Grand Opera House Pantomime

 The annual pantomime theater production is something to enjoy with the kids.
-The panto is lots of fun and unusually invites a lot of audience participation.
-This year they’ll be showing Cinderella, which is a fun way to spend an evening in Belfast in December.
+The panto is lots of fun and invites a lot of audience participation.
+This year they’ll be showing Cinderella, which is a fun way to spend an evening in Belfast in December when you visit Ireland.

 St. George’s Market

-Another awesome market to visit is St George’s, which specializes in little hand-crafted trinkets and gifts.
+Another awesome market to visit is St. George’s, which specializes in little hand-crafted trinkets and gifts.
 It’s a long-standing tradition, too; there has been a Friday market since 1604.